greentfrapp/project-asimov/outline_1.md

 In essence, a neural network can be made *transparent* by simply making the weights publicly available.
 However, this does not make the neural network's decisions anymore *explainable* in human terms.

-In the context of bias, lack of transparency and explainability of algorithms result in hidden biases, which could be mistakenly justified.
+In the context of bias, lack of transparency and explainability of algorithms might result in hidden biases or cause a misplaced trust in the neutrality of these algorithms.

 But also consider the possibility of the algorithms being *gamed* if they are made completely transparent and explainable.
 There's a reason why exam papers and interview questions are kept confidential.